Chemistry department undergraduate programs

 The curricula in Chemistry serve those preparing for careers in chemistry, biochemistry, medicine, chemical engineering, pharmacy, and allied fields as well as those seeking a general knowledge of chemistry as part of a liberal arts education.
 Beyond the first-year courses, there is an emphasis on development of technical knowledge and laboratory experience needed in chemistry and related scientific fields.
 The undergraduate majors prepare students for work in research and testing laboratories, as well as for business positions in which a chemistry background is desirable.
 Graduate work is necessary for those planning to do college and university teaching or industrial research.

 The Department of Chemistry offers programs leading to :

-- Academic Minors in Biochemistry, Chemistry, Chemical Physics, Polymer Chemistry, and Chemical Measurement Science
+- Academic Minors in Biochemistry, Chemical Sciences, Chemical Physics, Polymer Chemistry, and Chemical Measurement Science

 - a Bachelor of Science in Chemistry degree (B.S.
 Chem. degree, 124 credits);

 - a B.S.
 Chem. degree with Honors in Chemistry.
 The Bachelor of Science in Chemistry (B.S.
 Chem.) degree requires a more rigorous and more specialized program of study.
 The program leading to Honors in chemistry is available to qualified students.

 - a Bachelor of Science degree with a major in Chemical Science (B.S. degree, 120 credits);